usfsipsentinelnetwork/MIMP_Beta/README.md

 **1. "Quick & Dirty" which relies solely on alignment to the UNITE database.**

-MIMP will also support
+MIMP will also support:

-**2. "De Novo" which uses preliminary UNITE alignments to inform within-taxon clustering ** (based on rarefied subsample of sequences) and re-alignment to resulting consensus sequences which can be BLASTed to a custom database (ie NCBI), for long-read amplicon metabarcoding.
+**2. "De Novo" which uses preliminary UNITE alignments to inform within-taxon clustering** (based on rarefied subsample of sequences) and re-alignment to resulting consensus sequences which can be BLASTed to a custom database (ie NCBI), for long-read amplicon metabarcoding.
 MIMP also supports
 	> **NOTE: not yet fully implemented (bugs to resolve and final steps not yet complete):